 Need more information or have questions?
 Call 360-385-9160.

-The Recycling Flyer has information on recycling cans, glass, paper, and plastic.
+The Recycling flyer has information on recycling cardboard, glass, metal cans, paper, and plastic.

 The HHW Flyer has information on disposing of hazardous waste.

 Aerosol spray cans – Are trash if empty.
 Otherwise, take to HHW Facility.

 Ammunition – Call WA State Patrol in Bremerton 360-473-0300 to arrange disposal.

 Animal Carcasses – Dispose of at Transfer Station.
 Large animal carcasses by appointment 360-385-9160.